National CMOP Hazardous Waste Removal

 Quick Summary

-The Department of Veterans Affairs (VA), NCO 15, has issued a solicitation for National Hazardous and Non-Hazardous Waste Removal and Disposal Services for its Consolidated Mail Outpatient Pharmacy (CMOP) facilities across Kansas, Massachusetts, Arizona, Texas, Tennessee, Illinois, and South Carolina.
-This is a 100% Service-Disabled Veteran-Owned Small Business (SDVOSB) set-aside.
-Proposals are due May 1, 2026, at 13:00 CDT.
+The Department of Veterans Affairs (VA), NCO 15, is soliciting proposals for nationwide Hazardous and Non-Hazardous Waste Removal and Disposal Services for all Consolidated Mail Outpatient Pharmacy (CMOP) facilities.
+This requirement is a Firm-Fixed-Price Indefinite-Delivery Indefinite-Quantity (IDIQ) contract, 100% set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSB).
+The latest amendment (0004) updated the Performance Work Statement (PWS) and pricing sheet.
+Proposals are due June 12, 2026, at 3:00 PM CDT.

 Scope of Work

-The contractor will provide comprehensive waste management services, including the collection, packaging, transportation, analysis, treatment, and disposal of various waste streams.
-These include hazardous waste, non-hazardous chemical waste, universal waste (batteries, lamps), pharmaceutical waste (hazardous and non-hazardous), lab packs, and biohazardous sharps containers.
-Services require compliance with all applicable Federal, State, and local environmental and transportation regulations.
-The contractor must provide all necessary labor, supervision, equipment, containers, labels, documentation, waste manifests, transportation, and certified disposal facilities.
-Key requirements also include on-site annual training for CMOP employees and 24/7 spill response and clean-up services.
+The contractor will provide comprehensive waste disposal services, including the collection, packaging, transportation, analysis, treatment, and disposal of various waste types.
+This encompasses hazardous waste, non-hazardous chemical waste, universal waste (batteries, lamps), pharmaceutical waste (hazardous and non-hazardous), lab packs, and biohazardous sharps containers.
+Services must comply with all applicable Federal, State, and local environmental and transportation regulations, including EPA, DOT, and The Joint Commission standards.
+The contractor is responsible for providing all labor, supervision, equipment, containers, labels, documentation, waste manifests, and certified disposal facilities.
+Services will be performed at multiple CMOP sites located in Kansas, Massachusetts, Arizona, Texas, Tennessee, Illinois, and South Carolina.
+Specific requirements include managing waste streams according to regulatory frameworks, developing waste profiles, providing documentation (SDS, analytical test results), Certificates of Destruction, and on-site annual training for CMOP employees.
+The contractor must also be a DEA-registered Reverse Distributor for controlled substances handled at facilities like Charleston, Murfreesboro, and Hines.

 Contract Details